Where the world comes to celebrate.

 Passengers at Union Station can also connect to all other GO regional rail lines, the UP Express, and the TTC Line 1 subway.
 Passengers boarding a streetcar at Fleet Street can connect to either Union Station by the 509 Harbourfront, or to the Line 2 subway at Bathurst Station on the 511 Bathurst.
 At Dufferin Gate, connections are available to Dufferin Station on Line 2 by either the 29 or 929 Dufferin buses, while the 504A King streetcar connects passengers to Line 1 at St. Andrew and King Stations.
 During match days, the 504A King streetcar will not use the Dufferin loop to allow increased capacity of 29 or 929 Dufferin buses.

-• Toronto offers nearly 300km of on-street bike infrastructure and nearly 400km of off-road trails.
-Both the Toronto Stadium Fan festivities are in an area with high levels of cycling infrastructure with many options for trips.
+Toronto offers nearly 300km of on-street bike infrastructure.
+The Toronto Stadium and fan festivities are in an area with high levels of cycling.
 A bike ride to the Princes’ Gates from downtown will only take 14 minutes, with most time spent on Queens Quay, a complete street with a multi-use path separated from traffic (Martin Goodman Trail).

 There are three ways to cross the rail corridor during usual operations: